BounceCheckBounceCheck

 Zoho Mail~1,000 (varies)100 to 150 emails/day

-The technical caps are documented in the Microsoft 365 / Exchange Online limits reference and in the sender requirements published in Yahoo's Sender Hub, and they are the absolute ceiling, not the recommended target.
+The technical caps are documented in the Microsoft 365 / Exchange Online limits reference and in the sender requirements published in Yahoo's Sender Hub.
+They are the absolute ceiling, not the recommended target.
 Sending at the technical limit from a fresh domain is the single fastest way to get throttled.

 After week four, growth should be incremental and tied to engagement metrics.
-Mailbox providers translate that volume and engagement into a sender reputation score, and that score moves up or down each day based on how the domain performs.
-A new domain that hits week four with bounce rates under 2%, spam complaints under 0.1%, and reply rates above 10% can continue toward the 100 to 150 ceiling.
-A new domain that misses any of those numbers should hold or reduce volume until the metrics recover.
+Mailbox providers translate volume and engagement into a sender reputation score, and that score moves up or down each day based on how the domain performs.

 Why "Just Send More" Doesn't Work